-Interim Chair; Professor of Planning, Policy and Design; Warmington Chair in Peace and International Cooperation
+Interim Chair; Professor of Urban Planning and Public Policy; Warmington Chair in Peace and International Cooperation

 Ph.D.
 University of North Carolina, AICP